 Automating the Script at Startup

-Now that I had a working script, I needed to make sure it ran automatically at system startup.
+After I had the working script, I needed to make sure it ran automatically at system startup.
 Since I was using startx to launch DWM, the best place to include it was in my .xinitrc file.
 I simply added:

 sh /path/to/touchpad.sh &

-Now, every time I start my system, the script runs, and my touchpad works exactly how I want it to without any manual intervention.
+Now, every time I start my system, the script runs and my touchpad works how I want it to without any of my manual intervention.

 Final Thoughts

-This small project taught me a lot about automating system configurations, parsing text with awk, and integrating scripts into my Linux setup.
-It’s a great example of why I love using Linux—it gives me complete control over my system and forces me to learn new stuffs to solve problems.
+This small project taught me a bit about parsing text with awk, and integrating scripts into my Linux OS.
+It’s also a good example of why I love using Linux.

 If you’re using DWM or any minimal window manager and facing similar issues, writing a simple script like this can save you a lot of time and hassle!